DevExpress-Examples/maui-stocks-mini/readme.md

 <img src="./Images/stocks-data-iphone12.png" alt="iPhone 12" height="700"> <img src="./Images/stocks-data-pixel5.png" alt="Pixel 5" height="700">

-The UI components used in this sample application (alongside other DevExpress .NET MAUI components) are available free of charge.
-To learn more about our free offer and reserve your free copy, please visit the following webpage: [Xamarin.Forms UI Controls – Free Offer from DevExpress](https://www.devexpress.com/xamarin-free/).

 ## How to Reproduce This Application

 The following step-by-step tutorial details how to reproduce this application.